mustafaansarii/HROne/Backend/README.md

 This document provides example API requests and their expected responses for the **Product** and **Order** endpoints.

+### -Note: For MongoDB hosting, I opted for ScaleGrid instead of MongoDB Atlas due to issues with TLS certificate verification on Render.
 ---

 ## 1. Product Endpoints